TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-The target is a Windows Server 2022, a Windows version without any active well-known vulnerability or CVE to exploit.
+The target is a Windows Server 2022, a Windows version without any active vulnerability or CVE to exploit.

 The null session using a random username allowed us to read some shares: